Māori parent representation on the board of trustees

 Māori parent representatives on school boards has increased in the last ten years but changed little since 2013.
 The number of Māori parent representatives was higher in Decile 1 schools and changed considerably among school type.

-The proportion of schools with fair Māori parent representation on the board of trustees as at 1 December.
+The proportion of schools with proportional Māori parent representation on the board of trustees as at 1 December.

 Why This Is Important